filimo/AudioFetchGPT/README.md

-# AudioFetchChatGPT Documentation
+# AudioFetchChatGPT

-## Overview

-AudioFetchChatGPT is an iOS application designed to interact with ChatGPT, allowing users to download and manage audio content from conversations.
-The app provides a web interface to ChatGPT, audio playback capabilities, and a download management system.
+**AudioFetchGPT** is a powerful iOS application designed for integration with ChatGPT and for managing audio files associated with conversations.
+The app provides convenient tools for downloading, playing, and organizing voice messages, ensuring users have a seamless experience interacting with AI and audio content.

 <p float="left">
   <img src="./Assets/main-view.jpeg" width="200" />